NautilusTrader

 trader_idTrader instance identifier.

-strategy_idStrategy that submitted the order.
+strategy_idStrategy associated with the order.

 instrument_idInstrument for the order.